Former Joplin Eagle Isaiah Davis drafted 173rd overall by New York Jets

 Fan support from Joplin and Brookings, South Dakota, has been important to Davis during his journey to the league.
 He said he is thankful for those people.

-"Thanks to everyone who has supported me in this journey and not given up on me. ...
-Hopefully, we can get this thing rolling," Davis said on Wednesday.
+"Thanks to everyone who has supported me in this journey and not given up on me," Davis said.

-Davis tallied more than 4,000 yards in both his prep and college careers and is now going to try and find a role with New York and try to rack up more career yardage.
+He was able to rush for more than 4,500 yards, 50 total touchdowns and 98.9 yards per game in his career as a Jackrabbit at South Dakota State.

+He and the Jackrabbits won back-to-back FCS national championships in his last two seasons.